dominikjeske/dominikjeske.github.io/_posts/2020-11-09-source-generators.markdown

 comments: true
 ---

 In this post I will show you how you can generate code using new .NET feature called Source Generators.
-I show you complete real world example with testing, logging and debugging which I took from several sources and figure out by experiments.
+I will show you complete real world example with testing, logging and debugging which I took from several sources and figure out by experiments.

 # Introduction

-This is first approach to blogging and I took some effort to make it good but as any products It could have some early stage product errors.
+This is first approach to blogging and I took some effort to make it good but as any product it could have some early stage of product errors.
-Also I want to note that In the post I will be referring Source Generators as **SG** to simplify.
+Also I want to note that in the post I will be referring to Source Generators as **SG** to simplify.

 Ok lets go to the meat!